AAIR-lab/ATAM/README.md

-# ATAM: A System for Task and Motion Policies for Stochastic Environments
+# Task and Motion Policies for Stochastic Environments

 In order to solve complex, long-horizon tasks, intelligent robots need to be able to carry out high-level,